unlock-protocol/airdrops/README.md

-# airdrops
+# Airdrops

-A repo to show script used to compute airdrops
+A repo to show scripts used to compute airdrops, as well as the results of these scripts.